Kadirhan54/QuizMingle/README.md

 🌐 Furkan Mert Mısırlı: [Linkedin](https://www.linkedin.com/in/furkan-mert-m%C4%B1s%C4%B1rl%C4%B1/)

 ## ✨ Uygulama Açıklaması ✨

 QuizMingle projesi, eğlenceli ve etkileşimli öğrenme deneyimi sunan bir platformdur.
 Kullanıcılar, çeşitli konularda interaktif quizler oluşturabilir, paylaşabilir ve katılımcılarını bilgi seviyelerini test edebilirler.

+## Features

+- ### The Repository Pattern
+    The Repository Pattern restricts access to the database and ensures that database operations are performed only within the framework of specified methods, thus enhancing database security.
+- ### Identity Mechanism
+    The Identity Mechanism is a user management system.
+The Identity Mechanism provides common fields, such as email and username, as well as methods for registering and logging in that are applicable to all users.
+- ### Fluent Validation
+    Fluent Validation is used to ensure that user input values are correct and valid.
+If the values are incorrect, a warning message is displayed to the user.
+Fluent Validation ensures that only correct and valid data is stored in the database.

 ## 📍 Projeye Eklenen Özellikler 📍